Space science for Europe 2015–2025

 Cosmic Vision 2015-2025 is the current cycle of ESA's long-term plan for space science missions.
 The first Call for missions in this cycle was issued in March 2007.
-Since then, the programme has grown to include CHEOPS (CHaracterizing ExOPlanet Satellite), a small (S-class) mission to be launched in 2019; SMILE, a collaborative mission between ESA and the Chinese Academy of Sciences, scheduled for launch in 2023; Solar Orbiter, Euclid, PLATO, and ARIEL, four medium (M-class) missions with launch slots in the 2020s; and JUICE (Jupiter Icy Moons Explorer), Athena (Advanced Telescope for High-ENergy Astrophysics), and LISA (Laser Interferometer Space Antenna), three large (L-class) missions for launch in the 2020s and 2030s.
-In 2018, a call for a Fast (F) mission was issued; the selection process for this is still ongoing.
+Since then, the programme has grown to include CHEOPS (CHaracterizing ExOPlanet Satellite), a small (S-class) mission launched in 2019; SMILE, a collaborative mission between ESA and the Chinese Academy of Sciences, scheduled for launch in the mid-2020s; Solar Orbiter (launched in 2020), Euclid, PLATO, Ariel, and EnVision, five medium (M-class) missions with launch slots in the 2020s and early 2030s; and JUICE (Jupiter Icy Moons Explorer), Athena (Advanced Telescope for High-ENergy Astrophysics), and LISA (Laser Interferometer Space Antenna), three large (L-class) missions for launch in the 2020s and 2030s.
+In 2019, the first Fast (F) mission, Comet Interceptor, was selected.

 Building the programme

 The missions in the current Cosmic Vision 2015-2025 portfolio were proposed by the European space science community responding to a regular series of open Calls for mission proposals, issued by ESA, to address the scientific themes established for Cosmic Vision 2015-2025 – see Table 1.